Abhishek-2703/odin-Etch_a_Sketch/README.md

 ## Scope

-* Etch a Sketch uses JavaScript powered by Typerscript to create a grid of squares on the DOM.
+* Etch a Sketch uses JavaScript powered by CSS to create a grid of squares on the DOM.

 ## Built with